-Kandi Burruss’ Ex, Block, Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim
+Kandi Burruss’ Ex Block Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim

 — KENYA MOORE (@KenyaMoore) January 16, 2017

-During an interview with E!, posted earlier on Sunday evening, Porsha not only denied Kenya’s claim but suggested that perhaps Kenya herself has been peed on.
+During an interview with E!
+Online, posted earlier on Sunday evening, Porsha not only denied Kenya’s claim but suggested that perhaps Kenya herself has been peed on.

 “That’s wild, that’s crazy.
 I have never had nobody pee on me, and I would never pee on nobody.
 I hope she’s enjoying her showers.
 I don’t know!”

 Porsha further criticized Kenya for still trying to harm her.
-Porsha once physically attacked Kenya at a The Real Housewives of Atlanta reunion show after Kenya pointed props in her face and yelled at her.
+Porsha once physically attacked Kenya at a Real Housewives of Atlanta reunion show after Kenya pointed props in her face and yelled at her.

 “You would think she would have moved on past it by now, but she hasn’t and I have.
 So, there you go.”

-Perhaps the question of whether Russell “Block” Spencer ever gave Porsha a “golden shower,” as Kenya Moore guessed, and/or if they ever had sex with one another will come up on The Real Housewives of Atlanta season 9 reunion show?
-Earlier in the season, Kandi told Sheree Whitfield that Block, who is the father of her daughter Riley, and Posha used to “kick it.”
+Perhaps the question of whether Russell “Block” Spencer ever gave Porsha a “golden shower,” as Kenya Moore guessed, and/or if they ever had sex with one another will come up on the Real Housewives of Atlanta Season 9 reunion show.
+Earlier in the season, Kandi told Sheree Whitfield that Block, who is the father of her daughter Riley, and Porsha used to “kick it.”
 Kandi added that she didn’t mind Porsha’s history with Block since it happened after her own relationship with him ended.
 As the Inquisitr reported, Kandi later wrote in her blog post that recapped that episode that Block and Porsha “hooked up.”

 While it’s not clear whether Kandi Burruss ever actually told others that Porsha Williams and Block had sex, Porsha certainly was under the assumption, thanks to Sheree’s misinformation according to Kandi, that Kandi did say such a thing.
-As viewers saw in a later episode, Porsha denied that she and Block ever had sex and in a confessional interview, lashed out at Kandi for having suggested it.
+As viewers saw in a later episode, Porsha denied that she and Block ever had sex and in a confessional interview, she lashed out at Kandi for having suggested it.

 “Kandi said I had sex with her baby daddy… Phaedra was trying to have a man on her side in her marriage… So for me to hear not just that these things are being said in the street, but also that it all got kicked off because Kandi went and told all these lies?
 That’s the part I really can’t get with.”